destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 ```

-## Getting out of main
+## How do we get out of main?

 There are two uses of main:
     to test your real class
     to launch/start your Java application

-A real Java application is nothing but objects talking to other objects.
+A real Java application is nothing but objects "talking" to other objects.
 Talking means objects calling methods on one another.
+The real classes are tested when you decide to call a main() method.
+Once the compiled file can successfully run with no errors, your application is now launched.

-### Guessing Game
+## Guessing Game

-Player = objects

-Game is super class

 ```java